Charles Harington (British Army officer, born 1872): Later life

-Harington also became General Officer Commanding Northern Command in 1923, General Officer Commanding Western Command in 1927 and General Officer Commanding Aldershot Command in 1931, before becoming Governor of Gibraltar from 1933 during the Spanish Civil War.
+He was GOC Aldershot Command in June 1931, before becoming governor of Gibraltar from 1933 during the Spanish Civil War.

 With his former commander, Plumer, Harington attended the unveiling of the Menin Gate on 24 July 1927.
 Harington published two memoirs: Plumer of Messines (1935) and his autobiography, Tim Harington Looks Back (1940).
-He died following his retirement, in Cheltenham, England.
+He died at the age of 68, following his retirement, in Cheltenham, England.